MicrosoftDocs/Viva/Viva/glint/reports/confidentiality-suppression-reports.md

 ### Definition

 To avoid scenarios where comments might be tied back to the respondent, comments for filtered groups aren't visible or searchable until survey responses (not comments) meet this number.
-Glint’s default Comments Search Threshold is ten (10).
+Glint’s default Comments Search Threshold is 10.

 ### Example

-This manager's team has 13 respondents (not comments or commenters), which allows the 4 comments left by these users to be viewed by their manager.
+This manager's team has 13 respondents (not comments or commenters), which allows the four comments left by these users to be viewed by their manager.
 But, when their manager filters to the topic of teamwork, they see a message that data is insufficient.
-The topic of teamwork doesn't meet the Comment Search Threshold of ten (10) respondents.
+The topic of teamwork doesn't meet the Comment Search Threshold of 10 respondents.

 :::image type="content" source="../../media/glint/reports/comments-topic-insufficient.png" alt-text="Screenshot of a comments report with an insufficient data message when filtering to a specific topic.":::